davekinkead/thesis/chapters/01/chapter.md

 These disciplines use computers not to simply augment or streamline the processes, like wordprocessing or digitial distribution of work, but to transform methodologies - to do things are are simple not possible without computers.

-One area of academia that lags the rest is philosophy.
+Yet within the academy, philosophy remains a laggard.
 The use of mathematics and proof has long been part of analytic philosophy at least but the use of computer modelling and simulation is only nascent.
 Computational philosophy as a disciple does not yet exist.

-This is unfortunate for philosophy because there are many areas of the disciple, especially political and moral philosophy, that could benefit from embracing computational approaches.
+This is unfortunate for philosophy because there are many areas of the disciple, especially political, moral, and social philosophy, that could benefit from embracing computational approaches.
 Political philosophy for example, involves the study of complex systems with emergent properties like human societies and economies.
 As such, experimental data is difficult to observe and causal inferences are difficult to make.
 Unlike the physical sciences, the social scientist and philosopher cannot hold variables fixed, make precise interventions, or re-run experiments with ease.

 It is here that computational approaches to philosophy can help.
 It can overcome the existing epistemic limitations found in traditional philosophy methods - analytic intractability, the inability to experiment, and the challenge of complexity and emergent behaviour.